yashikaadesai/abm-cat-simulation/README.md

 # Cat Behaviour Agent-Based Model

-Yashika Desai Role: Programmer
+- Yashika Desai Role: Programmer
-Shanze Owais Role: Programmer
+- Shanze Owais Role: Programmer
-Carla Carreon-Elisea Role: Programmer
+- Carla Carreon-Elisea Role: Programmer, PowerPoint
-Ebise Tarekegn Role: Abstract, PowerPoint
+- Ebise Tarekegn Role: Abstract, PowerPoint

 Have you ever wanted to test and see what different personality types of cats would interact with one another?